SahityaUniyal/Your-Recipes/README.md

   - View all recipes.
   - View your own recipes under "My Recipes".
   - Add a new recipe using the "Add Recipe" option.
+  - Make a recipe active so that everyone can view it
+  - Make it inactive so that only you can see it in `my recipes`

 ## Running Locally